What to pack for a Caribbean cruise

 Daywear for a Caribbean cruise

-I’m packing outfits that will be light for the Caribbean climate and practical for the days we have planned onboard and in port.
-We intend to do plenty of exploring on foot, some organised excursions, a bit of relaxing at the beach and time by the pool onboard.
+I packed outfits that were light for the Caribbean climate and practical for the days we had planned onboard and in port.
+We intended to do plenty of exploring on foot, some organised excursions, a bit of relaxing at the beach and time by the pool onboard.

-I am packing nine outfits that can be refreshed and recycled over the two weeks.
-This includes:
+I packed nine outfits that could be refreshed and recycled over the two weeks.
+This included:

 - A long cotton skirt